cdchopitea/SG_Speeches_TextAnalytics/README.md

 <!DOCTYPE html>
-# Understanding the United Nations Secretary General’s Political Agenda: using Rstudio to analyze speeches
+# Understanding the United Nations Secretary General’s Political Agenda: using R to analyze speeches
 <i>Analyzing speeches by the United Nations Secretary General using text analytics tools and packages in R </i>